-While Tuscarora Trail is 110 miles long, you can do two miles of it inside the park heading up mountain on rocky terrain, connect to Geyer Trail for part of the descent to meet Cameron Trail for the remainder of the steep downhill, then finally meander along the creek on Plessinger Trail to create a challenging, wildlife-intense 4-5 mile loop.
-Plessenger meets Lakeside Trail to take you back to your campground.
+While Tuscarora Trail is 110 miles long, you can do two miles of it inside the park heading up the mountain on rocky terrain.
+From there, you can connect to Geyer Trail for part of the descent to meet Cameron Trail for the remainder of the steep downhill, then finally meander along the creek on Plessinger Trail to create a challenging, wildlife-intense 4-5 mile loop.
+Plessinger meets Lakeside Trail to take you back to the campground.

-That might sound convoluted, but it was not hard to connect the trails to each other (even though the distances seemed slightly off to us).
+That might sound convoluted, but it was not hard to connect the trails to each other (even though the distances cited on the map seemed slightly off to us).

-We did the loop clockwise with our dog Franklin, and the first few miles on Tuscarora were uphill over some interesting rock clusters.
+On our first visit to the park, we did the loop clockwise with our dog Franklin.
+The first few miles on Tuscarora took us uphill over some interesting rock clusters.

 Tuscarora Trail also had some nice rocky overlooks, which we enjoyed nervously after our encounter, believing our new snake friend could have relatives in the area.
-This is also the section we thought was longer than the estimated 1.5-2 miles it estimated on our map- my mileage counter had us at 2.4 miles to the first intersection we wanted to take with Geyer Trail.
+This is also the section we thought was longer than the estimated 1.5-2 miles it shows on the map- my mileage counter already had us at 2.4 miles at the intersection with Geyer Trail.

 Needless to say, we had seen enough wildlife & evidence of it for one day, but of course…